 Two cross-checks for this example:

 - Form 17 status is irrelevant.
 Hartley and Singh's income split during the letting period (whether 50/50 by default or unequal by Form 17) does not affect the PRR computation.
-PRR follows actual residence, not income share; the 50/50 beneficial split governs the CGT share but the qualifying-period analysis is identical for both spouses.
+PRR follows actual residence, not income share; the 50/50 beneficial split governs the CGT share, but the qualifying-period analysis is identical for both spouses.

 Form 17 and PRR: independent mechanics

-A common source of confusion is the assumption that a Form 17 election to a 75/25 income split also reshapes the PRR position.
+People often assume a Form 17 election to a 75/25 income split also reshapes their PRR.
 It does not.
-Form 17 operates on rental income tax under ITA 2007 s.836/s.837; PRR is a CGT relief under TCGA 1992 s.222/s.223.
+Form 17 works on rental income tax under ITA 2007 s.836/s.837; PRR is a CGT relief under TCGA 1992 s.222/s.223.
 The two are independent.
-The relevant facts for PRR are:
+For PRR, what matters is this:

 Inter-spouse base-cost shifts under s.58